brillout/handli/readme.md

 ~~~

 Handli never rejects the promise.
-If a request fails,
+Instead, if a request fails,
 Handli will periodically retry the request,
 block the UI with an overlay,
-and show a modal letting the user know of the problem and that another attempt will be tried in x seconds.
+and display a modal letting the user know of the problem and that another attempt will be tried in x seconds.

 For example,
 if the user looses internet connection and your website runs `await handli(() => fetch('http://example.org')`,